Real-time serving pipelines (graphs)#

 Graphs are composed of individual steps.

-object, transforms/processes the event and passes the result to the next steps
+The first graph element accepts an Event object, transforms/processes the event and passes the result to the next steps

 in the graph.
 The final result can be written out to some destination (file, DB, stream, etc.) or returned back to the caller

-(one of the graph steps can be marked with .respond()
+(one of the graph steps can be marked with .respond()).

 Different steps can run on the same local function, or run on a remote function.
 You can call existing functions from the graph and reuse them from other graphs, as well as scale up and down the different components individually.